it-at-m/Praktikumsplaner/doc/src/documentation/architecture/adr/adr000-template.md

 What is the change that we're proposing and/or doing?

+### Todo

+Optional.
+List of activities that have do be done

 ## Consequences

 What becomes easier or more difficult to do because of this change?